Statistical methods and software for precision oncology

 - 2024 — Analytical validation completed (Journal of Molecular Diagnostics)

-- Present — Licensed to GeneCentric and Tempus Diagnostics; actively used in clinical trials
+- Present — Licensed to Tempus and available at hospitals nationwide; being evaluated prospectively in several clinical trials

-Reference-free design allows subtype classification from a single RNA sample without matched normals, supporting clinical use in current pancreatic cancer trials.
+Its reference-free design enables subtype classification from a single RNA sample without matched normals.

-- Co-PI and statistical member for the ARPA-H ADAPT platform (metastatic breast cancer)
+- MPI, ARPA-H ADAPT program grant (metastatic breast cancer)

-- PI on DOD-funded LLM clinical trial navigation tool
+- PI, DOD-funded LLM clinical trial navigation tool

 - 2025 — Gillings Research Excellence Award